collective/collective.tinymceplugins.embedly/README.rst

 Introduction
 ============

-This package adds the embed.ly TinyMCE plugin to Plone.
+This package adds the Embedly TinyMCE plugin to Plone.

-Currently based on the source available in the `WordPress.org subversion repository
+Currently based on version 2.0.9 of the source available in the `WordPress.org subversion repository
 <http://plugins.svn.wordpress.org/embedly/tags/2.0.9/>`_.

 This product was developed by `Netsight Internet Solutions Limited